SirBrian1234/unitynetwork-tracker/README.md

 https://kostiskag.wordpress.com/2017/05/25/unity-network/

 ### Some feasible examples of the network's behaviour are:
-In general, you may perform any kind of task that is currently being done in an IP network similar to the Inernet **plus** that the connected host clients may have a direct cotact between them in the form of:
+In general, a host-client may perform any kind of task that is currently being done in an IP network as the Internet **plus** that IP to IP communication is enhanced and the connected host clients may have a direct communication between them in the form of:

 [someone] uses [one of his devices] to directly exchange data with [someone else's device]
 * Bob may directly send a file from his laptop to David's Laptop